Thailand, such a lovely and welcoming country and now a place filled with memories shared with my sister, Julia.

 We had our first and last meals in Chaing Mai at the Reform Kafé, enjoying Koh Soy, the signature curry dish of the area that is made with yellow curry and egg noodles, as well as green curry with rice, curry fried rice, and mushroom stir fry.
 The also served locally made komucha that we enjoyed each day.
 Can you tell I loved the food?!

 We actually did do some things other than eat in Chiang Mai, including visiting markets and getting massages.
+We also hired out some motorbikes to go on a day tour, thanks to the Happy Days Shop Website.
 We were lucky to be in town for the Sunday night market, one of the most popular events in town.
 The market is huge filling a long street through the center of the Old Town, the walled city in the center of the larger city.
 We spent several hours strolling through the market eating street food such as coconut popsicles and spicy vermicelli with tofu, shopping for gifts (and ourselves), and taking it all in.
 The market was really fun way to kick off our trip.

 Of course no trip to Thailand is complete without a massage, or several!
 Massage parlors are on just about every street in the major tourist cities and for just a few dollars US you can get an hour long foot massage or a two-hour traditional Thai massage.
 After all of our travel, a foot massage was exactly what we needed.
 We visited one of the Dignity Network locations where the employees are women who were formerly prisoners and who were trained in massage to support their reintegration and contribution to society.
 They did an amazing job and helped with our sore and swollen legs and feet.
 We went back later in the week for Thai massage as well.
 I would highly recommend a stop there when in Chiang Mai.